sopra-fs24-group-41/sopra-fs24-group-41-server/contributions.md

  - Implemented websockets for frontend lobby display and made it possible to update lobby information (backend) [pull request](https://github.com/sopra-fs24-group-41/sopra-fs24-group-41-server/pull/139)
  - Changed Google Cloud environment to flexible
  - Setup [postgres](https://github.com/sopra-fs24-group-41/sopra-fs24-group-41-server/pull/147) database

+## 29.04 - 05.05 Week 6
+**na50r - Rosan Shanmuganathan**
+- I added a Quit button the Client side such that it's now possible to also quit mid-game, it uses the same functionality of a Lobby-Quit, i.e., if you're the owner of the lobby, the whole lobby is closed, otherwise, you just leave the lobby.
+- I made it possible that the Result page also indicates who the current player is in case of loss.
+I.e., if you win, your Player is highlighted in blue but if you lose, the winner's player is highlighted in blue and your player is highlighted in orange.
+- A pull request was not made yet since we still have to discuss some details but the changes were made in this branch and will presumably be merged as well [Branch](https://github.com/sopra-fs24-group-41/sopra-fs24-group-41-client/tree/ui-improvement)